 Graffiti and River Darent, near Dartford

-On Bank Holiday Monday I walked with Linda and our elder son from Eynsford
+On Bank Holiday Monday I walked with Linda and our elder son from

-the southern end of the path to Eynsford which has a
+previously walked the southern end of the path to Eynsford which has a

 station on the line to Sevenoaks.
 It took us four trains to get there,

 but was a reasonably smooth and fast journey - we had chosen the walk in

 part to avoid the many line closures around London and the South-east

-The walk is fairly well documented on various web sites, and I don't need
+The walk is fairly well documented on various web sites, and I don't

-the route were misleading.
+and one on the route were misleading.
 Fortunately I'd been to Dartford

 before as it isn't too easy to find a pedestrian route to the station

-walk which I didn't do is probably more
+walk which I didn't do is probably more picturesque, going through

-I'll put a few comments with the pictures.
+few comments with the pictures.